 This is a great bit of kit for a starting filmmaker to experiment on and at a highly accessible price.

-- LIMITED EDITION "Midnight Black" EDITION - Don't be fooled by imitations.
-Roxant is the only...
+- Limited Edition "Midnight Black" Edition - Don't be fooled by imitations.
+The Roxant logo should be...

 - Our superior design and construction provide "pro style" stabilization with less motion and shake...